nickmmark/us-canada-congress/README.md

 Just for fun - electoral implications of a US/Canada merger

 *_What would happen if Canada merged with the US?_*
+* How would the House of Representatives change?
+* Which US states would lose the most?

 ### Approach
 Hypothetical effect of a US/Canada Merger: